 The client then immediately attended 10 NA meetings, gave Greg a copy of his EMT certification and his updated vehicle registration and insurance documentation.

 Greg then went to the Airport Courthouse for the client’s arraignment armed with documents to show the prosecutor to hopefully persuade him that DA diversion for our client should be offered despite his prior DUI conviction.

 Greg first looked through the police report and found that the police officer claimed he pulled over our client for expired registration on his car, which was impossible because the cop only discovered this after stopping our client and running his license plate on his police car’s computer.

 Greg then discussed this with the prosecutor and showed him our client’s EMT license as well as his proof of attending ten NA meetings.
 Greg also showed him that our client had rectified his vehicle registration and auto insurance.

 Greg returned to the office and told the client the good news.
-The client was extremely happy with this handling of his case, as his young family’s financial dependence on him was dependent upon him working as an EMT, which our client could now do by avoiding a conviction for anything in this case.
+The client was extremely happy with this handling of his case, as his young family’s financial health was dependent upon him working as an EMT, which our client could now do by avoiding a conviction for anything in this case.
 He was greatly relieved and appreciative.